Credentials

 2. Recovering member of alcoholics anonymous or narcotics anonymous who is passionate about helping others and has experience with interventions.

-3. Certified addictions counselor with experience working in treatment with alcoholics and addicts and has demonstrated skill in working with them.
+3. Substance abuse addiction counselor with experience working in treatment with alcoholics and addicts and has demonstrated skill in working with them.

-4. Someone inexperienced and unqualified who is either looking to help others, likes the “prestige” of being an interventionist, or sees a opportunity to make money, unfortunately often at you and your loved one’s expense.
+4. Someone inexperienced and unqualified who is either looking to help others likes the “prestige” of being an interventionist or sees an opportunity to make money, unfortunately often at you and your loved one’s expense.

 Although there have been attempts to create certifications, licensing or regulation for interventionists, only a handful have come close to being recognized within the recovery industry.